aridiosilva/SmartContractsBlockchain/README.md

 ## Blockchain Platforms Supporting Smart Contracts

+### Ethereum

-> - **Ethereum** - * Ethereum is a gold standard in the world of smart contracts and has the biggest capitalisation among other platforms.
+*Ethereum is a gold standard in the world of smart contracts and has the biggest capitalisation among other platforms.
 The majority of token sales happen on the Ethereum platform, using the ERC-20 token standard.
 There are various ERC standards and more are coming up as we speak.
 Implements a Turing-complete language on its blockchain, a prominent smart contract framework.
 Ethereum was specifically created and designed to support smart contrats.
 Smart Contrats can be programmed in a special programmming language called Ethereum Solidity.
 This language was created by Ethereum and uses a syntax that resembles JavaScript.
 The link to documentation site can be found [here](http://www.ethdocs.org/en/latest/introduction/web3.html#smart-contracts).*

 ```solidity